London Passes: the passes to London

 If your goal is to experience London with your children without having to purchase more expensive passes packed with attractions that may not appeal to younger children, the London Family Pass is an option to consider.

-Discover and buy the London Family PassAlternative 2: London Royal Pass
+See prices and purchase the London Family PassAlternative 2: London Royal Pass

 Its thematic address in this case is not the family, but rather London attractions relevant to the “Royal Family” theme.